oroinc/documentation/user_guide/data_management_grids.rst

 |

-The list of properties that can be used as filters is defined by the system administrator with *"Show Grid Filter"* setting of the entity fields.
+The list of properties that can be used as filters is defined by the system administrator using the *"Show Grid Filter"* setting of the entity fields.

-Click the arrow on a filter to choose required values.
+Click the arrow on a filter to choose the required values.
 Available value setting depend on the field type.

 |